-Anett John has been an Assistant Professor at Center for Research in Economics and Statistics (CREST) since 2014.
-She completed her PhD at the London School of Economics.
-Her research applies behavioural models to topics in development economics, such as microfinance, human capital, and health.
-She is particularly interested in behavioural barriers to economic investment decisions.
+Anett John is an Assistant Professor (Lecturer) at the University of Birmingham's Department of Economics.
+She was previously an Assistant Professor at the Center for Research in Economics and Statistics (CREST).
+Anett completed her PhD at the London School of Economics.
+Her research applies behavioral models to topics in development economics, such as microfinance, human capital, and health.
+She is particularly interested in behavioral barriers to economic investment decisions.
 A strong past focus has been the impact of time preferences and self-control on individuals' lives.
-More recently, has been studying the importance of individuals' beliefs about themselves (captured in psychological concepts like agency and self-efficacy) for economic decisionmaking.
+More recently, she has been studying the importance of individuals' beliefs about themselves (captured in psychological concepts like agency and self-efficacy) for economic decision-making.
 Applications extend beyond developing countries to disadvantaged populations in high-income countries, such as unemployed youths in France.
 Her methodology of choice is randomized field experiments that are firmly grounded in economic theory.

 Assistant Professor (Lecturer)

 University of Birmingham